 The Treasury Department is administering this program in order to assist a wider number of companies impacted by the current pandemic.
 These lending programs are for companies with revenue up to $5 billion and employee sizes up to 15,000 (depending on the program).

 Business fall into three categories based on profitability as defined by EBITA and the company’s current debt.
-Although the program has not been formally rolled out as of May 15, 2020, this program is designed to help companies have an increased number of conventional financing opportunities.
+Officially open on June 15th, this program is designed to help companies increase the number of conventional financing opportunities available to them.
 While there are some restrictions about paying off existing debt with these programs, business owners have a lot more flexibility with fund allocation (although keeping and adding jobs is strongly encouraged).
 In order to qualify for lending under these programs, the company had to be profitable in 2019.
 Learn more about specific programs here:

 Takeaway: Access to cash flow is a fundamental need for all companies — especially during times like this.
 Although the government is providing support, options get complicated and information is constantly changing and easily misinterpreted.
 For a free consultation on which option(s) are best suited for your company, please contact us at email@example.com.